 Step 2: Manage Your Campaign Activities

 Planning a global social media campaign is a labor-intensive and time-consuming job.
-You have got to write your message, translate it into other languages, validate the translation, get the pictures and videos ready, schedule your content, track its performance and so on.
+You have got to write your message, translate it into other languages, validate the translation, get the pictures and videos ready, schedule your social content, track its performance and so on.
 You will probably have several people working on one campaign, and without a marketing calendar, you will struggle to coordinate all these activities.

 SEMrush’s Marketing Calendar will help you solve this problem: the tool will take the guesswork out of who is doing what and where they are at with the assigned tasks.

 Start by creating your campaign, writing a description and attaching your files.
-In the ‘Description’ field, you can add your goals, budget, target audience, and other important information about the campaign.
+In the ‘Description’ field, you can add your goals, target audience, and other important information about the campaign.
 Share your calendar with all the stakeholders, who will then be able to comment and add their files too.

 Next, add your campaign activities.
 Within each activity, you can:

 Create and assign tasks to your team members and set deadlines.

 Build a checklist of steps for each activity.